caseydyer8/NorCal-Coffee-Subscription/NorCal-Coffee.md

-The overall cost could be calculated by taking the price per lb and multiplying it by 2 (22.4x2=44.8) to get the cost per shipment, next to get the total cost we need to know that the subscription model is for 3 months and that we would get a 2 lb bag per month.
-We can calculate the overall cost of the 3 month subscription by multiplying the cost per shipment by 3 months (44.8x3=134.4).
+The overall cost could be calculated by taking the price per lb and multiplying it by 2 (22.4x2=44.8) to get the cost per shipment, next to get the total cost we need to know that the subscription model is for 3 months and that we would get two 2 lb bags per month.
+We can calculate the overall cost of the 3 month subscription by multiplying the cost per shipment by 6 total shipments (44.8x6=268.80).
 The total cost comes out to
-\$134.40 for 3 shipments of 2 lb bags of the Seasonal Blends Subscription from Equator Coffee.
+\$268.80 for 6 shipments of 2 lb bags of the Seasonal Blends Subscription from Equator Coffee.

 #### \* What would the cost be when factored down to each cup brewed in my personal Chemex for the subscription model I choose?